morrow1nd/luax/doc/luax_reference_manual.md

 ## Introduction

- Luax is one kind of dynamic type languages.
-It's core concept is keeping things simple.
+ Luax is a dynamic type language, whose core concept is keeping things simple.
 If you have programming experience, you only need to know several concepts before using luax.